Ravbug/PoetryBot/README.md

 # PoetryBot
 A poetry writing bot!
 It reads websites, learns how to write based on those websites, and then uses that knowledge to generate unique poems!
 I created this bot for the June 2019 Discord Hack Week.

-Visit the bot's website here: [https://poetrybot.glitch.me](https://poetrybot.glitch.me)
+Visit the bot's website for a commands and features list: [https://poetrybot.glitch.me](https://poetrybot.glitch.me)

 ## How it works
 The gist of PoetryBot's algorithm: